afaulconbridge/PyAChemKit/doc/src/README.rst

 For a Debian-based Linux distrbution --- e.g. Debian, Ubuntu --- these can be installed / updated with::

   make setup

 (Note, LaTeX is not installed via this method because it is very large.
-Run ``sudo apt-get install texlive-full``)
+Run ``sudo apt-get install texlive-full`` if you want to be able to compile the PDF documentation.)

 There is a makefile that will run some useful tasks for you (generate documentation, test, benchmark).
 This can be accessed by running the following command::